Audrey Young: No ordinary Labour speech by Prime Minister Jacinda Ardern

 It was not a speech usually required of Labour leaders to motivate the foot-soldiers to get out and campaign.
 With Labour in Government, and polling so high it could govern alone, no extra motivation is needed and big new policies can wait.

-Ardern's was the speech of a Prime Minister, making a few adjustments to Government policy to take effect in three weeks' time, policy that has been signed up to by New Zealand First and the Greens.
+Ardern's was the speech of a Prime Minister, making a few adjustments to Government policy to take effect in three weeks, policy that has been signed up to by New Zealand First and the Greens.

 For that reason alone, it would have been wildly inappropriate to have made it too party political.
 It had to be prime ministerial and that will suit Ardern and Labour this election.